Sales Tax guide

 Best uses

-• Estimate sales tax before checkout.
+• Estimate sales tax before checkout when you already know the local rate.

 What this calculator is for